busser/murmur/README.md

 - `scwsm:fr-par/secret-sauce#123` references version `123` of the secret in the `fr-par` region named `secret-sauce`.

+The string that comes before `#` could be a name or an ID.
+If the string is a UUID, then whisper assumes it is an ID.
+Otherwise, it assumes it is a name.

 ### Azure Key Vault

 Whisper will fetch secrets from Azure Key Vault for all environment variables